cscart/docs/en/user_guide/settings/appearance.rst

 * **Display prices with taxes on cart/checkout pages if the method of calculating taxes is based on a unit's price**—if you enable this setting, product prices displayed on the cart and checkout pages will include taxes.

-* **Show number of available products**—if you enable this setting, the number of products available to customers will be displayed on the storefront.
+* **Show number of available products**—if you enable this setting, the number of product items in stock will be displayed to customers on the storefront.

 * **Display mini thumbnail images as a gallery**—if you enable this setting, multiple product thumbnails will be displayed as a small gallery.

-* **Use "Value changer" for the Quantity field**—if you enable this setting, the ordinary quantity field in the product list and on the product details page will be supplemented with a widget to increase/decrease the product quantity.
+* **Use "Value changer" for the Quantity field**—if you enable this setting, then the **+** and **-** buttons will be displayed next to the *Quantity* field; these buttons increase and decrease the quantity of selected items.

-* **Display the "Pagination section" on the top of the listed object**—if you enable this setting, the pagination bar will appear not only at the bottom, but also at the top of a product list.
+* **Display the "Pagination section" on the top of the listed object**—if you enable this setting, the pagination bar will appear not only at the bottom, but also at the top of a list of objects that consists of multiple pages.

 * **Default image previewer**—select one of the supported image previewers.